wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-csv-data-to-bufr.md

 ## Preparation
 !!! warning
     Ensure that you are logged into your student VM.
-    Ensure you have the exercise-materials downloaded in your home-directory as detailed [previously](accessing-your-student-vm.md#download-the-exercise-materials).

 Navigate to the `exercise-materials/csv2bufr-exercises` directory and make sure that the exercises directories are there.